Code-Institute-Submissions/molacuizine/README.md

 access to the store management page.
 This would prevent CRUD operations on products and changing of store status.

 Also a redirect would be triggered if a user tried to manipulate url to access the checkout page if store status was closed.

+### Checkout user restrictions

+During project conception it was decided not to allow anonymous checkout and thus sign-up would be required.
+Therefore, if a user had not signed in and the checkout page was clicked on a redirect would trigger leading to the sign-up page for only anonymous users.

 ## TESTING